 - Endoscopic Retrograde (ERCP) - a procedure that enables visualization of the biliary ducts to screen for and diagnose both tumors and stones.
 The procedure can also be used to remove stones that have lodged in the common bile duct, and to place stents—small metal and plastic inserts—which will keep ducts open and functioning.

-- 24-hour Monitoring for Acid Reflux - physicians correlate the patient's recorded observations with the results of the pH monitor, to determine how fluctuations in acidity relate to symptoms.
+- 24-hour Monitoring for Acid Reflux & Esophageal Motility - physicians correlate the patient's recorded observations with the results of the pH monitor, to determine how fluctuations in acidity relate to symptoms and monitor swallowing problems and atypical chest pain.

 - Capsule Endoscopy, which diagnoses diseases in the small intestine (Virginia Hospital Center was the first Hospital in Northern Virginia to offer capsule endoscopy and endoscopic ultrasound)